travigd/documentation/dotnet-api/reading-events.md

 } while (!currentSlice.IsEndOfStream);
 ```

+> [!NOTE]
-<span class="note">It is unlikely that client code would need to build a list in this manner.
-It is far more likely that events would be passed into a left fold to derive the state of some object as of a given event.</span>
+> It is unlikely that client code would need to build a list in this manner.
+It is far more likely that events would be passed into a left fold to derive the state of some object as of a given event.

 ## Reading a stream backwards
 <!-- TODO: Moved, check -->